The school classroom is typically where children with ADD/ADHD experience their most serious difficulties.

 The degree of impairment in academic, social, and behavioral functioning can vary widely.
 Some students may need help in the guise of medication.
 Stimulants are used primarily to correct a biochemical condition in the brain that interferes with attention and impulse control.
 For those children who do not respond well to stimulants, an anti-depressant is sometimes prescribed.
 The staff at St. Anthony’s is very knowledgeable and will monitor students closely who are on medication.
 With parental permission, the directors will contact your child’s physician personally to give feedback.

-Contact Saint Anthony School or call (214)443-1205 with any questions or to schedule a tour of the school.
+Contact the Saint Anthony School or call (214) 443-1205 with any questions about how we can help children with ADHD or to schedule a tour of the school.